tldr-pages/tldr-lint/README.md

 TLDR107     | File name should end with `.md` extension TLDR108     | File name should not contain whitespace TLDR109     | File name should be lowercase
+TLDR110     | Command example should not be empty

 [npm-url]: https://www.npmjs.com/package/tldr-lint
 [npm-image]: https://img.shields.io/npm/v/tldr-lint.svg